The-Flying-Dev/Hackernews-Api/README.md

-Creating muscle memory of the basic process of development (_typing the code_) is a key practice towards becoming a better developer.
+Creating muscle memory of the basic process of development is a key practice towards becoming a better developer.
 So here I am having just completed an Api app following a guide in a series of tutorials on www.rapidapi.com
 <br/>
 <br/>